Home » Milan » Leonardo3

 By Train

-Take the train from Central Station with a link to Yellow Line or Cadorna Station with a link to Red Line.
+Take the train from Central Station with a link to the Yellow Line or Cadorna Station with a link to the Red Line.

 By Car

-If you’re planning to bring your car, you can park your vehicle in Piazza Meda, an underground secure parking lot.
+If you plan to bring your car, you can park your vehicle in Piazza Meda, an underground secure parking lot.

 Leonardo3 timings